sayjeyhi/shipping-apps-zero-to-hero/step02-get-server.md

-# Get and Secure Server
+# Secure Your Server
+We need to secure our server before we can deploy our application.

 ## Add a New User
 If you want to set up a production ready Server, there are a few steps you should take.
 This document goes through the list of steps that I personally take.